-I did the first National Brewery post as an epilogue, a summing up of the history I delineated to ’48.
-Its first beer, brewed by a Czech, was typical of the quality pilsener style that had prestige in the Thirties.
-Even its equipment was 1930s plant or earlier, fetched half a world away in New York where once it powered the storied Fidelio Brewery.
+The first beer of National Brewery was brewed by a Czech and typical of the European pilsener style that had international prestige in the 1930s.
+Much of its equipment was fetched half a world away in New York where it last powered the storied Fidelio Brewery in New York.

-This is an image, via Wikipedia Commons (public domain), that shows aging tanks at National Brewery in 1964.
-The tanks appear to hold 177 hl.
+This image, via Wikipedia Commons shows aging tanks at National Brewery in 1964.
+They appear to hold 177 hl.

-Note the handsome wood construction, which appears well-maintained.
-The stray planks on the right may be for maintenance.
-The iron cradles look venerable, and I’d think it’s a safe bet that these tanks once served Fidelio Brewery, possibly originating before Prohibition.
+Note the handsome wooden construction, which appears well-maintained.
+The stray planks on the right are probaably for maintenance.
+The iron cradles seem venerable, the equipment probably dates not just from a 1930s Fidelio but before Prohibition.

 1964 is only a dozen years after National Brewery was founded, on the plain between Netanya and Tel Aviv.
 The tanks are probably those installed in 1952.